 Philly Tacos, Point Breeze

-You’d think that with a handle like that, this joint would be slinging tortillas filled with chopped steak and Whiz.
+You’d think that with a name like that, this joint would be slinging tortillas filled with chopped steak and Whiz.
 But don’t let the name fool you.
 The man behind this place is Juan Carlos Romero, Philly’s own master of al pastor.
-It’s perfect for those of you missing Los Taquitos de Puebla (Romero’s former restaurant), and an excellent place for tacos.
+2011 Reed Street.

 Blue Corn, Italian Market

 The cochinita pibil tacos here, Yucatán-style pork marinated in citrus and wrapped in banana leaves before being cooked low and slow, are our favorite version Blue Corn serves.
 But the food across the board is comforting and fresh.
 We also love that you can make a reservation, enjoy table service, and have a very good margarita (which isn’t necessarily the case at all of these taco spots).
 Note that it’s cash-only.
 940 South 9th Street.

 This 2022-opened Kensington restaurant, from the former chef of El Rey and Xochitl, Dionicio Jiménez, serves brunch, lunch and dinner in a tavern-esque corner spot with a huge outdoor patio.
 Of the tacos we’ve tried here (octopus and cauliflower, a pitch-black pastor negro, and crispy fried fish), the chicken taco lined with banana peppers and a layer of melted Chihuahua cheese is the most recommendable.
 If you have a “chicken-tacos-are-boring” bias, tell that tiny voice in your head to chill out and give it a shot.
 Especially since Cantina La Martina runs a daily happy hour from 5 p.m. to 7 p.m. when many of their tacos cost $1 and you can drink a $6 margarita.
 2800 D Street.